 Numerous cities around the world are struggling with motivating their residents to visit the museums and help them survive.
 Thanks to the digital revolution and the boom of smartphones and other similar gadgets, more and more people (especially young) are losing interest in visiting museums.
+They would rather be searching for the Sun Bingo promo code than looking at the history of their nation (even though you can’t really blame them).

 However, that’s not the case in Australia.
 The authorities came to an ingenious idea of merging museum collections with the digital world and offering the experience of visiting a museum online.
 The result is a boom in visitors, both online and in brick and mortar museums.